Review: Caught in the Flames

 And I can say that I have read Romance novels before that made me think: “I wish she’d end up with someone else!”
 I wouldn’t have been upset about it.
 But…

 If you know me, you know I have no patience for stupid heroines.
 Callie does one majorly stupid thing right in the beginning, foreshadowing the turn her story takes after the first half of the book.
 She runs into a burning building to get a bra.
 Unforgivable, you say?
 Not really.
 I could forgive her for it.
 She has mild OCD and when one is standing in front of their burning house, one might feel kind of stressed.
 That can exacerbate symptoms.
-Her thought process and reasoning why it would be fine (e.g. that the bedroom is far away from the burning part), worked.
+Her thought process and reasoning why it would be fine (e.g. that the bedroom is far away from the burning part) worked for me.
 And had she not stumbled, everything would have worked out.
 Yep, Kacey Shea literally tripped poor Callie up there!

 Savannah Peachwood is a fantastic narrator.
 This was my first time listening to her but she’s a seasoned Romance narrator.
 She has a great array of voices and she transports Callie’s emotions so well.
 She pulled me right in and I enjoyed this audiobook so much!